ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design for authorization**](/mosip/mosip/tree/master/docs/design/registration/registration-authorization.md)

 ### 1.3 Logout [**[↑]**](#table-of-content)
-When a Registration Officer or Supervisor opts to logout, the system allows them to do so by provisioning the following:
+When a registration officer or supervisor opts to logout, the system allows them to do so by provisioning the following:
 1. Allows the operator to choose appropriate option (button or link) in order to log out
 1. Logs out the operator of their session.
    * While logging out, does not allow the operator to perform any actions that require them to be logged in.